 At Umbo, our core purpose is to mitigate these outcomes by providing quality care and support.

 While the government and non-profit sectors play an important role in addressing this issue, there is also a valid role for innovative social enterprises to play.
 We work from a collaborative model of care – working with families, support workers and also partnerships within communities and the wider for-purpose sector.

-Umbo is a social enterprise startup that seeks to bring occupational therapy and speech pathology services to families living in rural and remote Australia via online therapy.
-Umbo’s model seeks to specifically find those families who are missing out, often waiting up to 18 months for services, and then training clinicians to work online to service these communities.
+Umbo is a social enterprise that seeks to make occupational therapy and speech pathology services more accessible for marginalised communities.
+We provide allied health services to those who have trouble accessing it, particularly those living in rural and remote Australia.
+Umbo’s model is to specifically find those who are missing out or waiting too long for services, and provide them with support delivered by trained clinicians.